salemove/developer/_includes/operator_api.md

 # Operator public API.
-The operator's public API comprises a set of HTTP REST endpoints that can be used from the browser, command line, a server application, or other devices.
+The operators' public API comprises a set of HTTP REST endpoints that can be used from the browser, command line, a server application, or other devices.

 ## Headers
 In order to use the REST API, every request needs to include at least 2 headers: the  ```Authorization``` and the ```Accept```.

 ### Authorization
 Every request needs to include either the operator ```SessionId``` or ```ApiToken```.
-It is recommended to use the API token which you can request to our support team.
+It is recommended to use the API token which you can request from our support team.
 The API token is assigned per operator and currently only operators with manager privileges have the token enabled.

 #### API token example
-The following is an example of a curl request which inclues the API token:
+The following is an example of a curl request which includes the API token:

     curl -i https://api.salemove.com/engagements --header "Authorization: ApiToken MY_SECRET_API_TOKEN"